SEF-Group-25/stalking-system/report.md

 ## Overall experience (Tang)

 From this project, I learned how to work as a group to solve code issues.
 We discussed the direction of solving the problem and developed a plan in detail.
 This is a valuable practical experience.
+When evaluting the source code of Discord Bot, I learned lots of technologies of system design.
+Although there isn't much documentation about the code, I can easily find the code location of the feature using original bot command.

 ## Overall experience (Zubair)
 From this project, I learned how to go about understanding large codebases to be able to contribute in a meaningful way.
 Working with an established project taught me how to integrate new features while maintaining existing code standards and patterns.